 Teacher-supervised study sessions are offered twice a week for students who want an additional opportunity for some quality study time to prepare for exams, obtain more personalized academic support, or have access to resources (reference works, computers, and other technological tools) in the documentation centre and the multimedia room.

-A shuttle bus service has even been organized to help students get there!
+A shuttle service has been organized to help students get there!